bsd/bsd-custom-donate-jekyll/README.md

 2. any necessary headers and footer wrappers, with their external assets pointed at the client site
 3. a new scss folder for the project that compiles into the /page/-/donate/foldername folder

+## Todo

+-allow quick donate to be turned completely off -separate structure from functionality even more, and split off style choices into discrete modules -make the lack of a next button on the amounts step in sequential an option rather than a mandatory feature -arbitrary custom fields
+-additional stock layouts (more conventional text on the left/form on the right, layout for sidebar iframes, etc.)

+### Minor things these scripts do that you might not notice at first, but are critical behavior

+-If users can ever select a country different from the US, then the zip field cannot be type="tel"  This would bring up the numbers only keypad on mobile phones, preventing users from entering any postal codes that include letters.
+We can't switch types dynamically because this breaks/throws security warnings in IEs.
+-Likewise, if users can select different countries than the US, then state_cd needs to switch from a dropdown to a text field and back again.
+The main form handles this already, and the in honor section simply leaves honoree_state_cd as a text field regardless because it always allows international addresses.